Last updated on February 7th, 2022 at 02:45 pm

 - When they explain with pleasant surprise that you’re from Canada, reply in kind with “Yes, and I’d really love to see it again!”

-- Receive passport from police after telling them where you’re staying and get told to be safe on your way back to your hostel.
+- Receive passport from police after telling them where you’re staying and told to stay safe on your way back to your hostel.

 - Enter hostel.